iSaluki/phhs6/content/privacy.md

 The analytics server is hosted by [SJC Digital](https://sjc-digital.com).
 They are committed to maintaining your privacy.

-We host the site on **GitHub Pages**, using their default settings.
-This means some information about you and your browser will be provided to GitHub - their privacy policy can be found here: [GitHub privacy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement)
+We host the site on **GitHub Pages**.
+This means some information about you and your browser will be provided to GitHub—their privacy policy can be found here: [GitHub privacy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement)

 [Go home](/)